 - Lots of activities to try - and Paje is a world-class kitesurfing destination, with areas for experts and beginners

-- No direct ocean views, other than from the first-floor restaurant
+- No direct ocean views, other than from the first-floor restaurant, due to a row of beach huts between hotel and sea

 - We found some of the food a little disappointing, though we've been assured the menu has improved since our visit